liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/02-writing-web-application-liferay/02-developing-your-first-portlet.markdown

 parameter which is appended to the generated URL.
 In this example, a URL parameter named `mvcPath` with a value of `/edit_entry` is appended to the URL.

-Notice that your `GuestbookPortlet` class extends `MVCPortlet`, which is Liferay's MVC portlet class.
+Notice that your `GuestbookModulePortlet` class extends `MVCPortlet`, which is Liferay's MVC portlet class.
 In a Liferay MVC portlet, the `mvcPath` URL parameter is used to indicate a page within your portlet application.
 To navigate to another page in your portlet application, use a portal URL with the